-State a Hypothesis or Set a Goal Based on your research and your observations so far, you may want to state a hypothesis: A testable statement that describes what you think the outcome of the investigation will be.
+State a Hypothesis or Set a Goal Based on your research and your observations, you may want to state a hypothesis: A testable statement that describes what you think the outcome of the investigation will be.
 For some field studies you will not have a hypothesis.
 In that case, state the goal or objective of your investigation.

-Plan Procedures to Gather Data Decide what data you will need to evaluate your hypothesis or to achieve the goal you set.
-Make a plan for collecting data and write it down.
+Plan Procedures to Gather Data Decide what data you will need to support your hypothesis or to achieve the goal you set.
+Design a plan for collecting data.
 You can gather data by making observations, taking measurements, conducting an experiment, or making a model.

-Collect, Organize, and Display Data Collect your data in an organized way.
-Make sure you have enough data to answer your question.
-Present your data in charts, tables, or graphs so that it can be easily shared and analyzed.
+Collect, Organize, and Display Data Collect data in an organized way.
+Present the data in charts, tables, or graphs so that it can be easily shared and analyzed.

-Gather Feedback and Revise Prepare a draft of your essay (see Essay Checklist and the YNA Judging Rubric 2014 below).
+Gather Feedback and Revise Prepare a draft of your essay (see Essay Checklist and the YNA Judging Rubric 2015).
 Ask your teacher, mentor, or a classmate to read the draft.
 Ask for suggestions on how your essay could be improved.
+Check grammar and spelling.
 Revise your essay.

 Do I have to go outside to conduct my research?